CodeClash: Benchmarking Goal-Oriented Software Engineering: Analysis

-\textbf{Models rarely make bash mistakes.} Across all models, more than $85$\% of generated actions execute successfully, with error rates ranging from just $10$\% (\texttt{Claude Sonnet 4}) to $16$\% (\texttt{Qwen3 Coder}).
-Models also recover rapidly from errors: following a failed command, the very next action runs successfully more than $80$\% of the time.
-This stands in stark contrast to earlier findings of "cascading failures" in agent systems~\citep{yang2024sweagentagentcomputerinterfacesenable,pan2025trainingsoftwareengineeringagents}, suggesting command-line proficiency has improved substantially in recent models.
+\textbf{Models rarely make bash mistakes.} Across all models, more than 85\% of generated actions execute successfully, with error rates ranging from just 10\% (Claude Sonnet 4) to 16\% (Qwen3 Coder).
+Models also recover rapidly from errors: following a failed command, the very next action runs successfully more than 80\% of the time.
+This contrasts starkly with earlier findings of "cascading failures" in agent systems~\citep{yang2024sweagentagentcomputerinterfacesenable,pan2025trainingsoftwareengineeringagents}, suggesting command-line proficiency has improved substantially in recent models.
 These results indicate that performance differences in \clash{} stem from strategic reasoning and code quality, not \texttt{bash} interface capabilities.
-More graphs confirm this strength in \S\ref{appx:results:interaction-trends}.
+More in \S\ref{appx:results:interaction-trends}.